Frequently Asked Questions (FAQs)

 To find out more about space availability at your child’s level, please contact email@example.com.

-As of the 2019-2020 academic year, we do have waiting lists at certain year levels, however this can change as the school is experiencing significant enrolment growth and will split classes as needed.
+For the 2021-2021 academic year, we do have waiting lists at certain year levels, however this can change as the school is experiencing significant enrolment growth and will split classes as needed.

 Please contact firstname.lastname@example.org for current information regarding space availability at your child’s year level.